miguelibero/aidl-nnrecomend/results/spotify/README.md

 Some conclusions (Very similar to movilens dataset):
 -   adding the previous item as a context improves the metrics substantially
 -   using pairwise loss improves coverage
--   gcn is not much better than linear, sometimes it is worse
+-   gcn is a little better than linear

 Evaluation data
 ![Eval](./eval.png)